imviplovemittal/LoanApplicationAspire/README.md

-Sure, here's a basic `README.md` for your project.
-You can modify it according to your needs.

 # Loan Application

 This is a Spring Boot application for managing loans.
 It provides APIs for requesting loans, taking action on loans, fetching loans, and fetching loan details.